If you are a bona fide Nigerian student, there is something you are impatiently looking forward to.

-As you wait for this thing, you have to read hard, burn the night candles and make sure to come out in flying colours, at least for your parents.
+As you wait for this thing, you have to read hard, burn the night candles and make sure to come out in flying colors, at least for your parents.

-Now, I have spilt it all out haven’t I?
+Now, I have spilled it all out haven’t I?
 Yes, you already know.
 You can’t wait for that day when you will finally become a graduate!

 Sorry to burst your bubbles but permit me to ask, why the rush?